OpenNebula/website/content/solutions/deployment_blueprints/ai-ready_opennebula/configuration_and_deployment.md

 ### Setting Up one-deploy

 The `one-deploy` tool is a collection of Ansible playbooks that streamline the installation of OpenNebula.
-Before you can use it, you need to prepare your control node (the machine where you will run the Ansible commands).
+Before running this collection, prepare your control node which is the machine where you will execute the Ansible commands.

 1.  **Clone the repository**:
     ```shell